-"Qualified Ppatient" or "Patient" means a person who is entitled to the protections of Ssection 11362.5 of the Health and Safety Code, but who does not have an identification card issued pursuant to Article 2.5 of Chapter 6 of Division 10 of the Health and Safety Code (Section 11362.7 et seq.).sections 11362.71 - 11362.76 of the Health and Safety Code.
+"Qualified patient" or "Patient" means a person who is entitled to the protections of section 11362.5 of the Health and Safety Code, but who does not have an identification card issued pursuant to Article 2.5 of Chapter 6 of Division 10 of the Health and Safety Code (Section 11362.7 et seq.).

-"Residential Ttreatment Ftacility" means a State licensed residential facility providing forthat provides treatment offor drug and/or alcohol dependency.
+"Residential treatment facility" means a State licensed residential facility that provides treatment for drug and/or alcohol dependency.